enaeher/word-count-kata/README.md

 ## System Requirements

-Install leiningen (available as an OS X Homebrew package and in all reasonable Linux package managers).
+Requires [Leiningen](http://leiningen.org/) 2.0.0 or greater (available as an OS X Homebrew package and in all reasonable Linux package managers).

 ## Usage

+In the main project directory:

     $ lein ring server-headless